The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: Preliminaries

 We now turn to the decomposition of connections and curvature onto subbundles and quotient bundles, which is described in detail in $\cite{GH}$.
 Because of their prominence throughout the paper, we review some of these decomposition formulas here.
 We continue to work on $X\backslash Z(Q)$.
-Let $\nabla^S$ and $\nabla^Q$ be the unitary-Chern connections on $S$ and $Q$ with respect to the metrics $J$ and $K$.
+Let $\nabla^S$ and $\nabla^Q$ be the Chern connections on $S$ and $Q$ with respect to the metrics $J$ and $K$.
 In a local coordinate patch, any section $\Phi$ of $E$ decomposes onto the bundles $S$ and $Q$, denoted $\Phi=\phi+q$.
-We now have the following decomposition of the unitary-Chern connection $\nabla$: \be \nabla (\Phi)=\left(
+We now have the following decomposition of $\nabla$: \be \nabla (\Phi)=\left(

 \right) \left(

 \right). \ee Now, denote the curvature of the induced metric $J$ by $F^S$ and the curvature of the induced metric $K$ by $F^Q$.
 The full curvature tensor $F$ decomposes as follows: \be F(\Phi)=\left(